-The head of household or spouse/co-head must provide acceptable documentation of legal identity.
+The head of household must provide acceptable documentation of legal identity.
 (Chapter 7 provides a discussion of proper documentation of legal identity).
-If the family representative does not provide the required documentation at the time of the interview, he or she will be required to provide it within 10 business days of the interview.
+If the family representative does not provide the required documentation at the time of the interview, they will be required to provide it within 10 business days of the interview.